 - Discoloration and brittle or stiff areas on any part of the sling, which may indicate chemical or UV damage

 - Fittings that are pitted, corroded, cracked, bent, twisted, gouged, or broken

 - For hooks, removal criteria as stated in ASME B30.10

 - For rigging hardware, removal criteria as stated in ASME B30.26

 - Other conditions, including visible damage, that cause doubt to the continued use of the sling

 ASME B30.9 standards specify that a synthetic web sling shall be removed from service immediately if any of the following conditions are present:

 The best lifting and rigging inspection program is of no value if slings, which are worn out and have been retired, are not properly disposed of.
 When it is determined by the inspector that a sling is worn out or damaged beyond use, it should be tagged immediately DO NOT USE.

-If it’s determined that the web sling will be removed from service, we suggest cutting the eye in most circumstances to render the sling as unusable.
+After a synthetic web sling inspection, if it’s determined that the sling will be removed from service, we suggest cutting the eye in most circumstances to render the sling as unusable.
 However, as noted previously—when the sling body is long enough, the webbing should be cut into shorter sections, and the sling should be disposed of as general waste or trash.
 Keep the following in mind when disposing of web slings: